DaveChP/SVG-pie-chart/about.md

  - ####appendAngularProportions(data)####
 Each inner array of the data array is appended with a new element containing a radian value equivalent to a circle arc fraction equivalent to the fraction of the original value to the total.
+ - ####orderData(data) ####
+The `parsePrefs` method (below) scans user preferences for a sort flag and, if present assigns it to the global sortFlag variable.
+The default value, set by the constructor is 0, and results in the data being plotted in the order it was passed in.
+Any numerical value can be sent in the user preference object (including 0, numeric strings (like "90"), and decimals).
+The `parsePrefs` method confirms the default if a number cannot be extracted.
+The `orderData` method examines the value of the global sortFlag, sorting high to low is a positive value was found, sorting low to high for a negative value, or leaving the data array in its original order if zero was found.

 ###preferences Argument of draw Method###